chRyNaN/time/README.md

 # time
 A Kotlin multi-platform time library.

-This library expands on the experimental Kotlin `Duration` in the stdlib by providing a `Moment` class.
+This library expands on the experimental Kotlin [Duration](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.time/-duration/) by providing a `Moment` class.
 This class represents an instance on the timeline which may or may not be localized with a `TimeZoneRegionId` and a calculated `TimeOffset` from UTC/GMT time.

 **Note:** This library is in the very early stages of development and currently only has implementations for the JVM target.